 Sasha Mottaghi-Taromsari - Private Tutor in North London

-My name is Sasha and I'm a graduate student of medicine at King's College London.
-I completed an undergraduate degree, and Masters, in chemistry (with chemical biology).
-I have been tutoring for the past 6 years, across a range of subjects and levels; my aim is always to broaden and develop my students' understanding of their subject, before going on to develop exam technique and build confidence.
+My name is Sasha and I'm a junior doctor working at Homerton University Hospital, in North-East London.
+I completed an undergraduate degree, and Masters, in chemistry (with chemical biology) at Magdalen College, Oxford, and then went on to study Medicine (Graduate-Entry) at King's College London.
+I have been tutoring for the past 7 years, across a range of subjects and levels; my aim is always to broaden and develop my students' understanding of their subject, before going on to develop exam technique and build confidence.

 Subjects I Teach